Shved15/python-all-interview-questions/questions.md

 - Continuous Delivery (CD): automates CI + the entire software release process.
 It may consist of several stages.
 Deployment to production is done manually.
 - Continuous Deployment: CI + CD + fully automated production deployment.

-## What is docker and what features does it have

-Docker can be used in CI/CD.
-Docker is a container management tool that allows you to run applications in isolated environments and package applications and all their dependencies into containers.

-Using Docker can simplify the process of building and deploying applications to CI/CD.
-For example, instead of installing and configuring all the dependencies every time you build an application, you can create a Docker image that contains all the necessary dependencies and settings.
-This image can then be used in different stages of CI/CD such as build, test, and deployment.

-In this way, Docker can speed up and automate the process of building, testing, and deploying applications on CI/CD, enabling teams to deliver high-quality software to production more quickly.

-Docker is an open-source platform for building, shipping, and running applications in containers.
-Containers are a lightweight form of virtualization that allows applications to run in an isolated environment, with their own runtime, system libraries, and dependencies.
-Docker is widely used by software development teams to streamline the process of building, testing, and deploying applications.

-Here are some key features of Docker:

-1. Portability: Docker allows applications to be packaged in a container, along with all of their dependencies, making them highly portable.
-Containers can be easily moved between different environments, such as development, testing, and production, without the need to modify the application or its configuration.

-2. Isolation: Docker containers provide a level of isolation between applications, which helps to ensure that they do not interfere with each other.
-Each container has its own file system, networking, and system resources, which are separate from the host operating system.

-3. Scalability: Docker makes it easy to scale applications horizontally, by creating multiple instances of the same container.
-This can be done automatically, using tools like Docker Compose and Kubernetes, to ensure that the application can handle increasing amounts of traffic.

-4. Consistency: Docker allows teams to create a consistent environment for building, testing, and deploying applications.
-This helps to reduce the risk of errors and conflicts, as all team members are working with the same tools and dependencies.

-5 .Versioning: Docker allows teams to version their applications, by creating images of each container at different stages of the development process.
-This makes it easy to roll back to previous versions of the application, if needed.

-6. Security: Docker provides built-in security features, such as namespace isolation, seccomp profiles, and AppArmor/SELinux profiles, which help to protect applications and data from external threats.

-Overall, Docker is a powerful tool for software development teams, offering a range of features that can help to streamline the development process, improve the quality and consistency of applications, and make them more scalable and portable.

 ## What is the difference between Scrum and Kanban

 - [Scrum vs Kanban: what is the difference and what to choose?(rus)](https://habr.com/ru/company/hygger/blog/351048/)